chansey97/qi-circuit/README.md

 ## Core constructs

 A large circuit can be constructed by combining small circuits.
-Qi-circuit currently provides 5 types of basic circuits:
+Qi-circuit currently provides 6 basic circuits:

 - `(c-add op)`